Base Running Rules

 💪 Effort and Focus

-Too many times, we get called out because we didn't slide into a bag or dive back on a pickoff attempt.
+We have been called out too many times because we didn't slide into a bag or dive back on a pickoff attempt.
 You get to the base faster and reduce the chance of injury.

 There should be no hesitation when running hard on contact with two outs, but that doesn't mean you should run into an out.
 Example: Watch this example